PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 gate with `339 passed in 19.11s`, plus the branch-changed broad related suite with `1383 passed in 24.43s`.

+The first of two internal Transpose/channel-slice propagation calls now retains its existing four-counter dictionary as `_terminal_internal_channel_slice_stats`.
+The later model-only occurrence remains raw.
+A small zero-mutation test fixes the exact schema, and existing rewrite coverage retains shared GraphIndex/ LayoutState validation.
+The assignment-only orchestration change preserves the captured boundary owner, live-LayoutState MulAdd-bridge successor, pass implementation, and TensorFlow-free boundary.
+The value has no consumer.

+This checkpoint passes the focused boundary/internal channel-slice accounting gate with `341 passed in 18.70s`, plus the branch-changed broad related suite with `1385 passed in 24.19s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.